 We want to make sure that this route avoids a specific area, so to customise our route we can use the avoidareas parameter of the Routing API.
 We need to pass it a bounding box using two locations (top-left and bottom-right of the box).

 The next step is to draw this area on the map and see if the new route we have created takes a path around the area we wanted to specifically avoid.

 Referring back to the Web SDK, if you want to draw the area on the map using the Web SDK, you can use a map object such as H.map.Rect following the example in the code snippet below:

 Now we have customised our map to avoid that area, we can now add another area to avoid.
 The Routing API supports avoiding up to 20 areas at once.
 We simply add more bounding boxes and separate them with an exclamation mark.

 Let’s draw this on a map to check and see the route we have customised.

 Grey Matter is the official distributor of HERE Technologies.
 Our location solutions team are experts in HERE solutions and licensing and can help you with your use case and get you set up with a HERE Freemium account.
-Contact them directly on +44 (0)1364 655 133 or email@example.com
+Contact them: +44 (0)1364 655 133 or firstname.lastname@example.org

 This blog is based on an original article by Richard Süselbeck, Principal Developer Evangelist for HERE Technologies.